Grizzly-val/CS-121_Laboratory_Activity_Group-Sensor/README.md

 - **RFIDSensor** – Measures signal strength in decibels (dB)

 Each sensor implements:
-- `display_details()` – An abstract method to show detailed sensor information
-- `display_status()` – Another abstract method that lets the user check the sensor's status
+- `display_status()` – An abstract method that lets the user check the sensor's status

 The program includes **robust error handling** for unexpected or invalid inputs (e.g., incorrect numbers, strings, blank input).